George Draper "2012 Local Hero"

 Back then in the early ’70s there must have been 21 surf shops – you could get anything you wanted in Huntington Beach

-George was born in Kansas and moved to Carlsbad, California in 1952.
-Being the new kid in school, he soon became friends with Murph the Surf, Phil Edwards and LJ Richards.
+Draper was born in Kansas and moved to Carlsbad, California in 1952.
+Being the new kid in school, he soon became friends with Murph the Surf, Phil Edwards and L.J.
+Richards.
 He learned to surf at Terra Mar with a board that Phil Edwards made and eventually became the very first State lifeguard at Tamarack in Carlsbad.

-From there, George taught Don Hansen of the famous Hansen Surfboards how to surf and even was a delivery driver for Clark Foam back in the 1960s.
-But once he lost his driver’s license, George was forced to seek other forms employment, so he acquired the surf shop in Huntington Beach on September 7, 1967.
+From there, Draper taught Don Hansen of the famous Hansen Surfboards how to surf and was even a delivery driver for Clark Foam back in the 1960s.
+But once he lost his driver’s license, Draper was forced to seek other forms employment so he acquired the surf shop in Huntington Beach on September 7, 1967.

 George’s Surf Shop had all the big name boards and top shapers of the era popping in, from Brewer to Aipa.
 But, like HB today, he wasn’t alone.

-“Back then in the early ’70s there must have been 21 surf shops – you could get anything you wanted in Huntington Beach,” George recalled.
+“Back then in the early ‘70s there must have been 21 surf shops – you could get anything you wanted in Huntington Beach,” Draper recalled.
 “My rent back then was $150 a month.”